Olumadeopeyemi/simple_shell/README.md

-This is a simple_shell team project
+This is a simple_shell team project between Opeyemi olumade and Ukamaka Okpala